esphome/esphome-docs/components/sensor/pulse_meter.rst

 The pulse meter sensor allows you to count the number and frequency of pulses on any pin.
 It is intended to be a drop-in replacement for the :doc:`pulse counter integration </components/sensor/pulse_counter>`.
 Rather than counting pulses over a fixed time interval, the pulse meter sensor measures the time between pulses.
 The precise manner in which this is done depends on the ``internal_filter_mode`` option.
 This leads to a higher resolution, especially for low pulse rates, as the pulse counter sensor is limited by the number of pulses within a time interval.
-The difference between ``1 pulse/min`` and ``2 pulses/min`` is much higher than ``2000 pulses/min`` and ``2001 pulses/min``.
-The pulse_meter is only limited by its accuracy to measure the time between pulses, which leads to an inverse relationship between pulse rate and accuracy.
-The lower the pulse rate, the higher the accuracy.
-Lower accuracy with very high pulse rates is less likely to be a problem.

 Here's a comparison of the two sensors; both are set to an update interval of 10 seconds (using the ``update_interval`` and the ``throttle_average`` option respectively):